This setup guide takes you through the steps you should complete, to ensure your project is a success!

 Folders are the way to organise content inside a project.
 They can be set up to reflect the sitemap of your website, the sections in your blog, or to group content in the best hierarchy for your project.

 The help article below should help you create and use folders:

 Content workflows can be unique for each of your projects.
 When creating a new project, our default workflow will be built-in.
 This is a 4-step workflow which includes; Draft, Review, Final Edits and Ready to be published.
 If you're one of our Scale or Transform plan customers, you can customise your workflow to accurately reflect the process your team goes through when creating content.

 Why customise your workflow?

 Your project workflow provides structure to the project, by clarifying the content process to the wider team.
-Customising each status and its' description helps the team to understand the workflow and use it as guidance once the projects live.
+Customising each status and its description helps the team to understand the workflow and use it as guidance once the projects are live.

 It helps your team to know what's expected of them when working with the content.

 It keeps your project moving, by informing all stakeholders of the process and responsible parties.

 Scale and Transform customers can have multiple workflows per project.
 This is ideal to tailor your workflow to each content type.

 Workflow steps can be read-only.
 It's particularly useful for situations where you want to prevent content editing.
 For example, when content is at the 'approved' or 'ready to be published' step.